sytac/ios-assignment/README.md

 - Keep in mind the performance of the application.
 - Use version control in the project to show your progress, commit like you would normally.
+- We would like to see at least the first 5 questions solved, the more you provide the better.

 If you have any technical issue or problem send me an email marcos.gonzalez@sytac.io